Rights and Regulations

 For more information about the meningococcal disease, please read the Massachusetts Department of Health public health fact sheet.

 The only circumstances that may exempt you from these regulations are as follows: providing written certification from your physician that your health would be endangered by one or more of the immunizations (in which case, you will be required to submit laboratory evidence of immunity to measles, mumps, rubella, and varicella (chickenpox) as an alternative to proof of immunization) or providing a signed statement that the required immunizations conflict with your religious beliefs (in this case, it is recommended that you present evidence of immunity as described above).
-In either case, if there is an outbreak on campus of any of the diseases specified on the current Extension School Form IM for which you have not submitted acceptable documentation, you will be administratively withdrawn from classes.
+In either case, if there is an outbreak on campus of any of the diseases specified on the current Extension School certificate of immunization form for which you have not submitted acceptable documentation, you will be administratively withdrawn from classes.

 US Economic Sanctions on Embargoed Countries